Tel Amnora

 Ambar Araeril

-At the center of the City on the Water lies the Ambar Araeril (lit 'Golden-Flame Palace').
+On a separate island at the northern end of the City on the Water lies the Ambar Araeril (lit 'Golden-Flame Palace').
 Its white spires tower over all other buildings of Tel Amnora.
 It is the seat of Amnoran politics, where the current High Prince holds court, issuing decrees and judges legal cases petitioned before them.
 The palace also holds banquet halls, several arcaded gardens, galleries, and more.

 Manor Houses

-Each princely house has a manor where most members of that family live.
+Each princely house has a stately manor where most of the family lives with a small army of servants.

 Telacine Market